mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 This procedure is applicable to all measurement devices, including voltmeters, ammeters, varmeters, and PMUs.

+!!! tip "Tip"
+    JuliaGrid offers the capability to print labels alongside various types of data.
+For instance, users can use the following code to print labels in combination with specific data:
+    ```@repl retrievingLabels
+    print(device.wattmeter.label, device.wattmeter.active.mean)
+    ```

 ---

 ## [Add Device Groups](@id AddDeviceGroupsManual)